ApollosChristina/alx-low_level_programming/README.md

-if else and variable in C
+Introduction to C - Static libraries